fides-dev/Fides.jl/docs/src/index.md

 # Fides.jl

-Fides.jl is a Julia wrapper of the Python package [Fides.py](https://github.com/fides-dev/fides), which implements an Interior Trust Region Reflective for boundary costrained optimization problems based on [1, 2].
+Fides.jl is a Julia wrapper of the Python package [Fides.py](https://github.com/fides-dev/fides), which implements an Interior Trust Region Reflective algorithm for boundary constrained optimization problems based on [1, 2].
 Fides targets problems on the form:

 ```math
 \min_{x \in \mathbb{R}^n} f(x) \quad \mathrm{subject \ to} \quad lb \leq x \leq ub